tencent cloud

 });

-// Register the callback for message sending error
+// Register a callback for message sending errors.

 $conf->setErrorCb(function ($kafka, $err, $reason) {